HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 repellents”, but points out that it can be triggered by any movement,

 including cats, dogs and plants swaying in the breeze.
-Other devices
+As part of

-that rely on physically scaring the fox out of the garden include the
+rely on physically scaring the fox out of the garden and include the

 use of reflective or light-emitting objects.
 One such product, called